Tokamak assembly

 Vacuum vessel welding

-Welding the ITER vacuum vessel and ports inside of the assembly pit will require a little over two years, an estimated 200 technicians, and a host of customized techniques and tools.
+Welding the ITER vacuum vessel and ports inside of the assembly pit will require several years, a large skilled team, and a host of customized techniques and tools.
 The welding tools will have to manoeuvre the complex geometry of the sectors and ports and reach areas that are not directly accessible to operators and where visibility is restricted.
 The robots will also be confined to welding from inside the vessel and ports, as the pre-installed vacuum vessel thermal shield makes access to the exterior surfaces impossible.
-Extensive trials on mockups have been performed to quantify and plan for shrinkage, and to qualify tools, processes, and inspection techniques.
-(See related article here.)
+Extensive trials on mockups have been performed to quantify and plan for shrinkage and deformation, and to qualify tools, processes, and inspection techniques.

 French nuclear regulations